Karim Mammadbeyov: Political career

 While serving in that position, Mammadbeyov effectively suppressed anti-Soviet movements in Chechnya and Dagestan and trained native Dagestanis in civil service, which experienced severe shortage in local cadres.
 During his term, the first medical, pedagogical and agricultural speciality schools, the Kumyk national theatre, the Dagestan Song and Dance Ensemble, the Folk Instruments Orchestra of Dagestan and the Writers' Union of Dagestan were established.

-On 27 September 1937, in the midst of the Stalinist purges, Mammadbeyov was removed from his position, expelled from the Communist Party and arrested as an "enemy of state" based on false allegations, accused of being an accomplice to "bourgeois nationalists".
+On 27 September 1937, in the midst of the Great Purge, Mammadbeyov was removed from his position, expelled from the Communist Party and arrested as an "enemy of state" based on false allegations, accused of being an accomplice to "bourgeois nationalists".
 He was not shown the arrest warrant until his third month in custody and the case protocol was completed only five and a half months later.
 Mammadbeyov was executed by firing squad on 7 September 1938 in Moscow.

 Personal life

 From 1925, he was to married Lyubov Erlich, a fellow revolutionary and participant of the Russian Civil War in Dagestan.
 She was arrested together with her husband and sentenced to eight years in labour camps allegedly for supporting Trotskyism.
 Their son Harun was arrested in 1938, but acquitted soon afterward.
 He fought in the Great Patriotic War as a volunteer and died in the Battle of Moscow in 1941.
 Erlich-Mammadbeyova was released in 1948, having served her sentence, and died in 1988 in Moscow.